Tiledesk/.github/profile/README.md

 ## Why Tiledesk?

 Tiledesk isn’t just another AI tool.
-It’s your **open-core alternative** for creating scalable, customizable Agenti-AI solutions.
+It’s your **open-core alternative** for creating scalable, customizable Agentic-AI solutions.
 Whether you're a developer, system integrator or SaaS company, Tiledesk helps you:
 - **Automate workflows**: From customer service to lead generation and internal processes.
 - **Information retrival**: With our native RAG (aka Knowledge Base) we offer a native solution based on Qdrant and multiple LLMs to build Responders, Shopping assistants, Read you product documents, Reply based on your website contents and more
 - **Expand offerings**: Seamlessly integrate AI capabilities into your platform with our white-label solution.